Politics of Canada: Constitution

+Legal system

+Federal government is bijural, enacting laws that are based on both the common law and the civil law; accepts compulsory International Court of Justice jurisdiction, with reservations.

+Common law is used in all provinces and territories except Quebec, which is a civil law jurisdiction, using the Civil Code of Quebec.

+Suffrage

 Citizens aged 18 years or older.
 Only two adult citizens in Canada cannot vote: the Chief Electoral Officer, and the Deputy Chief Electoral Officer.
 The Governor General is eligible to vote, but abstains due to constitutional convention.